-It might be the main draw, but Chip ‘n Dale: Rescue Rangers (2022 Film) would have been much better fun with fewer, more meaningful cameos.
+It might be the main draw, but Chip ‘n Dale: Rescue Rangers (2022 Film) would have been much better fun with fewer and more meaningful cameos.

 Chip ‘n Dale: Rescue Rangers (2022 Film) Synopsis